-- 1. A minimum of six (6) and a maximum of eight (8) traps will be used. - 2.
-Machines should include; - a. a rabbit trap (may be thrown as a chandelle) - b. a vertical trap (springing teal with a minimum 60% target flight) - c. a right to left quartering target - d. a left to right quartering target - e. a crossing target (left to right or right to left and can be curling) - f. an incoming target (Note: a tower target may be used but not required and if used must have a minimum target height of twelve (12) feet) - 3.
+- 1. A minimum of six (6) and a maximum of eight (8) trap machines will be used. - 2.
+Machines should include any combination of the following. - a.
+Rabbit trap (may be thrown as a chandelle) - b.
+Vertical trap (springing teal with a minimum 60% target flight) or chandelle - c.
+Right to left quartering target - d.
+Left to right quartering target - e.
+Crossing target (left to right or right to left and can be curling) - f.
+Outgoing target (Note: a tower target may be used but not required and if used must have a minimum target height of twelve (12) feet) - g.
+Incoming target - 3.
 Five (5) shooting stands not less than seven (7) feet in height and not more than 54 inches across the front opening will be used.

-c.
-Layout
+C. Layout